jackparsonss/jackparsonss/README.md

 ## A Second Year Student at the Univesity of Alberta

-- 🔭 Currently learning fullstack web development with react.js and node.js (express), as well as learning iOS development using swift and swiftUI
+- 🔭 Currently learning fullstack web development with react.js, node.js (express), and django, as well as learning AI/ML
 - 👯 Looking to collaborate with others and contribute to Open Source Projects
 - 📚 Currently enrolled at the University of Alberta, studying Computer Science
 - 💥 My hobbies include working out, photography, and UI/UX design